Fox News’ Jesse Watters Confuses Gayle King With Robin Roberts

 — TheNobleJournalist (@noblejonesontv) March 7, 2019

-The mistake led to lots of mockery for Watters on social media and elsewhere- some of which brought up a previous racial incident involving the host- a 2016 segment in which he visited New York’s Chinatown and asked what were considered insensitive questions.
+The mistake led to lots of mockery for Watters on social media and elsewhere, some of which brought up a previous racial incident involving the host, a 2016 segment in which he visited New York’s Chinatown and asked what were considered insensitive questions.
 The segment was denounced at the time as “rude, offensive, mocking, derogatory and damaging” by the Asian American Journalists Association (AAJA), per Variety.

 Jesse Watters: "Hats off to @GayleKing for totally redeeming herself after the [Jussie] Smollett fiasco.."